Regenesis

 • And both forms of emission—gas and phase-state—interact with the climate system in fundamentally different, yet mutually reinforcing ways.

 One warms the planet slowly, persistently.
-The other modulates the thermal engine of the sky—its latent reservoirs, its pressure systems, its clouds.
+The other modulates the thermal engine of the sky.

 The Twin Release of Boreal Dams: A Hidden Climate Driver : This diagram reveals the dual climate impact of hydroelectric reservoirs in cold regions.
 Beneath the surface, organic matter trapped in anaerobic sediments undergoes methanogenesis, releasing methane (CH₄) — a greenhouse gas over 80× more potent than CO₂.
 These emissions are highest shortly after reservoir filling, as shown in the lower graph, with Brisay peaking at 2,265 gCO₂e/kWh, Eastmain at 1,000, and Robert-Bourassa stabilizing near 400.
 Above the surface, a second emission pathway unfolds: warm water discharged from the dam interacts with -30°C Arctic air, releasing massive amounts of latent heat as vapor.
 This seasonal pulse of energy — uncounted in carbon inventories — travels downwind, contributing to Arctic amplification.
 Together, these two flows — gas below, vapor above — form an infrastructural climate feedback that standard models rarely capture, but nature already feels.